Our People

 Executive Director & Founder

 Rachel Weinstein White (she/her) had her own kids in mind when she created Fig Tree.
 Seeking a Jewish education program that emphasized social justice, Jewish values, and the joys of Jewish culture, she launched Fig Tree for a dozen kids in the fall of 2015.
-Today, Fig Tree enrolls 400 students per year in six locations!
+Today, Fig Tree enrolls 400 students per year in seven locations!

-Ami Weintraub
+Rabbi Ami Weintraub

 Rabbinic Director and Director of B’nai Mitzvah